-[BA/MA/PA] A representation of University Innovation Ecosystems
+[BA/MA/PA] Developing an interactive tool for University Innovation Ecosystems

 The concept of innovation ecosystems (IE) is used by scholars to describe highly interdependent business constellations (e.g. Iansiti and Levien, 2004; Adner, 2016; Jacobides, Cennamo and Gawer, 2018).
 IE can be viewed as a industry-spanning structure based on a network of actors (Adner, 2016); For instance, based on geographical data (local industry clusters), based on technological interdependencies (e.g. the mobile industry), based on interests (research programs) and others.
 Universities tend to build such ecosystems around them; From local ones to global ones based on different factors and with a variety of intentions.

 The problem with such university innovation ecosystems is that they are quite complex and different facets of the ecosystem have to be visualised to obtain a structured overview.
 This overview can be used to to display important information or to systematically make changes to the ecosystem and discuss ways of integrating new members.
 However, it is unclear which information has to be displayed in which form to support actual decision making.

 Subject of the thesis and directions for research

 The task for this offering is to design a digital solution (artifact) that visualises the IE of universities.
 The basis are existing frameworks in the field of IE that provide the conceptual foundation for such an analysis.

 This thesis takes an Design Science Research (DSR) approach (Hevner et al., 2004) to develop a solution (artifacts).
 A free course on DSR is provided online: Design Science Research – Essentials Series

 This thesis offering is in the field of IS and requires business understanding, motivation to learn new applications to create the tool and interest in academic research.
 Coding skills are required, depending on the tool with which you aim to create the solution.

 The thesis and application material can be submitted in English or German.